harish-AK/R-language/README.md

-day 6 - read and write excel files using 'xlsx' library. day 7 - practice problems and solutions in loops, functions, csv. day 8 - Visualization using ggplot2.
+day 6 - read and write excel files using 'xlsx' library. day 7 - practice problems and solutions in loops, functions, csv. day 8 - Visualization using ggplot2. day 9 - sample problems using loops, functions and regular expression.